75 Years of Insight. Performance. Investment.

 CMT began in Springfield, IL, in 1946 as three partners and a dream.
 Holed up in a small, second-floor office with no air conditioning and a temperamental landlord, Len Crawford, Pat Murphy, and Ray Tilly gave the firm a trial run of five years.
 Tilly even kept his day job until 1948, when it was clear that CMT was viable.

 A lot has changed since 1946.
 However, the one thing that has remained constant is our values, particularly our dedication to our people, whether they be clients or staff.

 REVISITING OUR LEGACY, REINFORCING FOR THE FUTURE

-Over the course of 2021, CMT is releasing a series of videos that revisit the core values that enabled us to reach 75 years.
-We invite you to join us as we hear from those who have always been at the center of it all—our people.
+Over the course of 2021, CMT released a series of videos that revisit the core values that enabled us to reach 75 years.
+We heard from many of those who have been at the center of CMT’s success—our people.

 Reflections on 75 Years